 We are very privileged to work with many great folks and their planes.
 Check out some of our awesome clients…

 EAA CHAPTER 663, LIVERMORE, CA

 I was recently given the privilege of speaking to the members of EAA Chapter 663 (Livermore) at last Thursday’s monthly meeting.
 I put together a presentation, titled “Good Practices for Conducting Maintenance & Condition Inspections of Experimental Aircraft” which details some of the challenges we mechanics face when approaching a maintenance or inspection task.
 Additionally, I presented some of the more common errors as well as some methods you can employ to minimize errors while conducting your own maintenance.
-Please click the title slide to view.
+Please email me and I’ll send you a copy.